RaphaelEDiener/presentations/on_language_design.md

 Java only warns you for a certain type of missed fail states.
 Not all fail states.
 But they are onto something.
-Java has realized that there is an advantage of having failure information encoded into the typesystem.
+Java has realized that there is an advantage of having failure information encoded into the type system.

 This leads us to the now prominent paradigm in most languages for handling failure: Monads.
-Monads encapsulate the posible states into a single state-object, that the programmer is then forced to `unwrap` before they can use it.
+Monads encapsulate the possible states into a single state-object, that the programmer is then forced to `unwrap` before they can use it.
 This removes the problem of unknown/invisible failure conditions, since all failure conditions are enforced by the type system.